HirotakaDango/name-saver/README.md

-# Project Name
+# Name Saver

-A concise and catchy description of your project goes here.
-Highlight the main features and benefits of your project in a clear and engaging manner.
-Use bullet points to make it scannable and easy to read.
+The Name Saver application allows you to easily save and manage names in a user-friendly interface.
+It provides a convenient way to store and retrieve names, making it useful for various purposes such as keeping track of contacts, creating lists, or organizing data.